-BUILDERS AND PARTY WALLS West Midlands
+BUILDERS and PARTY WALLS West Midlands

-Many builders West Midlands will have a party wall issue at some point in a clients property.
+Many builders party wall West Midlands will have a party wall issue at some point in a clients property.
 Whenever a wall or even another structure such as a floor or ceiling is shared with a neighbouring property, the property owner has a legal obligation under the Party Wall Act of 1996 to inform their neighbour in advance of any major works being undertaken.

 For example, a homeowner wishing to build a new wall at the shared boundary of their property or seeking to remove a chimney would be required to inform their neighbour well in advance of the work taking place.
 This could be anywhere between two months and a year.

 Once notified, it’s not as straightforward as simply going ahead with the work.
 Under the act, both homeowners must be able to come to an agreement about the planned work before it can go ahead – and if they do not agree with your submitted plans then a surveyor must act as an independent arbitrator to help resolve the situation fruitfully.

 The best way to ensure that disputes and disruptions are kept to a minimum is to hire a surveyor at the beginning of this process rather than at the end.